ansecede/IoetExercise/README.md

 # IoetExercise

 This is my solution for the programming exercise given by the company ioet, to apply for the position: Junior Software Developers and Interns.
+It was written in Python.

 ## Solution Overview